hivesolutions/netius/README.md

 Or download the source from [GitHub](https://github.com/hivesolutions/netius).

-Netius has no dependencies and is therefore cross-platform.
-It's compatible with [PyPy](http://pypy.org), with which its benefits of performance increase up to 1.5x - 2.5x faster in most environments, when compared with running it with the CPython interpreter.
+Netius has no dependencies and is, therefore cross-platform.
+It's compatible with [PyPy](http://pypy.org), with which its benefits of performance increase up to 1.5x - 2.5x faster in most environments when compared with running it with the CPython interpreter.

 ## Usage